103-year-old says 2020 has been the craziest year she’s seen

 EDWARDSVILLE, Ill.
 (KTVI) – Stefina Rugal has seen a lot of the past century.
-She has lived through two world wars, the Spanish Flu, and now COVID-19.
-She says 2020 has been the craziest year she has experienced yet.
+She has lived through two world wars, the Spanish Flu, and now COVID-19, and she says 2020 has been the craziest year she has experienced yet.

 “I think there were easier times then than there is now.
 Now it’s a lot of fighting and it seems like disagreements and stuff like that and I don’t like that.
 Everything’s different and it’s strange to me,” she said.